FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 Follow these steps while you wait for your host name request to be processed:

 You see a notification that the associated SSL certificate is not yet available and the temporary host name has been assigned.
-You can work with FileMaker databases while you wait, but do not make any changes to your FileMaker Cloud instance.
+You can work with FileMaker databases while you wait, but do not make any changes to your FileMaker Cloud for AWS instance.

 - You receive an email when your instance with the requested host name is ready.
 Click the URL in the email to sign in.